Tradable sector

 The tradable sector of a country's economy is made up of the industry sectors whose output in terms of goods and services are traded internationally, or could be traded internationally given a plausible variation in relative prices.
 Most commonly, the tradable sector consists largely of sectors of the manufacturing industry, while the non-tradable sector consists of locally-rendered services, including health, education, retail and construction.

 Tradable jobs can be performed by individuals outside a country: manufacturing, consulting, engineering, finance.
 Non-tradable jobs can realistically only be performed by domestic workforce: government, health care, hospitality, food service, education, retail, and construction.

+Economic significance

+Economists distinguish between tradable and non-tradable sectors to analyze differences in productivity, wages, and price levels across countries.
+Productivity growth tends to be higher in tradable industries, which are exposed to international competition.
+Higher productivity in tradables can raise domestic wages, thereby increasing prices in non-tradable services and contributing to long-term structural changes in the economy.

 Australia

 In 1990, Australia's sectoral outputs were 25.8% tradable and 74.2% non-tradable.
 Mining and manufacturing accounted for 18.3% and 61.4%, respectively, of the tradable sector.